openid/eKYC-IDA/openid-connect-4-identity-assurance.md

   * `procedure`: OPTIONAL.
 String representing a specific procedure from the `policy` that was followed.
   * `assurance_details`: OPTIONAL.
 JSON array denoting the details about how the evidence complies with the `policy`.
 When present this array MUST have at least one member.
 Each member can have the following sub-elements:
      * `assurance_type`: OPTIONAL.
 String denoting which part of the `assurance_process` the evidence fulfils.
     * `assurance_classification`: OPTIONAL.
-String reflecting how the `evidence` has been classified or measured as REQUIRED by the `trust_framework`.
+String reflecting how the `evidence` has been classified or measured as necessary by the `trust_framework`.
     * `evidence_ref`: OPTIONAL.
 JSON array of the evidence being referred to.
 When present this array MUST have at least one member.
       * `txn`: REQUIRED.
 Identifier referring to the `txn` used in the `check_details`.
 The OP MUST ensure that `txn` is present in the `check_details` when `evidence_ref` element is used.
       * `evidence_metadata`: OPTIONAL.
-Object indicating any meta data about the `evidence` that is REQUIRED by the `assurance_process` in order to demonstrate compliance with the `trust_framework`.
+Object indicating any meta data about the `evidence` that is needed by the `assurance_process` in order to demonstrate compliance with the `trust_framework`.
 It has the following sub-elements:
         * `evidence_classification`: OPTIONAL.
 String indicating how the process demonstrated by the `check_details` for the `evidence` is classified by the `assurance_process` in order to demonstrate compliance with the `trust_framework`.

 `time`: OPTIONAL.
 Time stamp in ISO 8601 [@!ISO8601] `YYYY-MM-DDThh:mm[:ss]TZD` format representing the date and time when the identity verification process took place.
 This time might deviate from (a potentially also present) `document/time` element since the latter represents the time when a certain evidence was checked whereas this element represents the time when the process was completed.
 Moreover, the overall verification process and evidence verification can be conducted by different parties (see `document/verifier`).
-Presence of this element might be REQUIRED for certain trust frameworks.
+Presence of this element might be needed for certain trust frameworks.

 `verification_process`: OPTIONAL.
 Unique reference to the identity verification process as performed by the OP.
 Used for identifying and retrieving details in case of disputes or audits.
-Presence of this element might be REQUIRED for certain trust frameworks.
+Presence of this element might be needed for certain trust frameworks.

 Note: While `verification_process` refers to the identity verification process at the OP, the `txn` Claim refers to a particular OpenID Connect transaction in which the OP provided the End-User's verified identity data towards an RP.